 - Home catering business

-This is a common option for bakers and people who run take-away restaurants.
+This is a common option for bakers and people who run takeaway restaurants.
 As long as you have the necessary space and equipment, your home can make a great base for your catering operation.
 You’ll need to get permission to run your baking business at home from your landlord, home insurance provider and/or mortgage lender.
+You’ll also need to register your food business with your local council.

 - Mobile catering business